 Once all riparian and wetland complexes are defined across the project area, the stratum (or strata) representing the most sensitive complexes is identified.
 Sensitive complexes are generally characterized by low gradient landscape positions with relatively fine sediments, stable hydrology, saturated soils or low standing water, and herbaceous vegetation (Figures C1 and C2).
-Complexes that are sensitive to management action should be used for representative DMAs for two reasons: (1) Sensitive complexes are monitored rather than sensitive complexes, the ability to detect positive or negative effects of management change will be low; and (2) Sensitive complexes are used because land managers should be able to implicitly assume that if management is maintaining desired or improving resource conditions in sensitive complexes, then the same management is likewise appropriate for less sensitive complexes.
+Complexes that are sensitive to management action should be used for representative DMAs for two reasons: (1) Sensitive complexes serve as bellwethers that are most responsive to changes in management.
+If insensitive complexes are monitored rather than sensitive complexes, the ability to detect positive or negative effects of management change will be low; and (2) Sensitive complexes are used because land managers should be able to implicitly assume that if management is maintaining desired or improving resource conditions in sensitive complexes, then the same management is likewise appropriate for less sensitive complexes.